spacekaila/spacekaila.github.io/about.md

 <img src="/assets/Nathaniel-Kaila.JPG" alt="me" align="left" hspace="50" vspace="10" width="300px" />

-I'm a Native Hawaiian scientist with a passion for stars.
-I was born and raised in the DC area, moved to Appalachia for college, relocated to Germany for my MSc, then moved to Western NY for my PhD.
-I'm looking for my next adventure and hoping to relocate somewhere with a bit less snow...
+I'm a Native Hawaiian data scientist with a passion for creative problem solving.
+I was born and raised in the DC area, moved to Appalachia for undergrad, relocated to Germany for my MSc, then arrived in Western New York for my PhD.
+I've been all over and I'm excited to relocate again!

-Other than research, I also love crunchy snacks, travel, moving my body, reading, knitting, and making/appreciating all kinds of art.
-I learned German during my time abroad and nearly mastered German bureaucracy.
-I drink a lot of coffee and have strong opinions about the acceptable number of open tabs.
-I am perpetually looking for that one piece of productivity software that will magically fix everything, but I haven't found it yet.
+I love puzzles of all kinds, from wordy to crafty.
+I am a Scrabble champ, a NYT Games aficionado (Spelling Bee anyone?), crossword fiend, and my most common complaint about a knitting project is "too easy".
+I have a Duolingo streak of 2300+ days and have now taken up watercolors.
+I broke my ankle bouldering, but I'm building up the nerve to try again.

-I've written a brief list of resources and programs that have helped me along the way.
-Scientists don't work alone, and I am here doing science because of mentors that believe(d) in me and challenge(d) me.
-If you need some help getting started with any of the below, [let's work together](/contact.md) and see what we can find!
+## Astrophysicists

-## Resources
+I've written a brief list of resources and programs that have helped me on my astrophysics journey.
+Scientists don't work alone, and I was able to do science because of mentors that believed in me and challenged me.
+If you need help getting started with any of the below, [let's work together](/contact.md) and see what we can find!

 * The [Virginia Space Grant Consortium](https://vsgc.odu.edu/) provides scholarships, fellowships, STEM programs, NASA summer academies, and more.
 Every state [has one](https://www.nasa.gov/learning-resources/national-space-grant-college-and-fellowship-project/consortium-directors/)!
 * Living Learning Communities can be a really great experience for undergraduate students.
 I really enjoyed my time in [Orion](https://llp.vt.edu/llc/orion.html) while at Virginia Tech.